Other Gingival Disorders

 Hyperplasia of gingival tissues may occur without inflammation in response to various drugs, particularly the following:

 Hyperplasia is characterized by diffuse, relatively avascular smooth or nodular enlargement of the gingiva, which may almost cover some teeth.
-The hypertrophied tissue is often excised.
+The hypertrophied tissue can often be excised.
 If possible, substitutions are made for the offending drugs.
 Scrupulous oral hygiene may minimize recurrence.